DETAILED MENU

 law of attraction, applications of quantum physics in personal evolution;

-our ability to activate or deactivate our genes, and the important interaction
+ability to activate or deactivate our genes, and the important interaction

 in order to transform both our mind and our health.
 His book is full of

-as we use a placebo.
+and use that as we use a placebo.

 - Your

-thought is not you
+thinking is not you

 Taking a step aside by learning to observe our thoughts without identifying